incRxYT/incRxYT/README.md

 Developer focused on Geometry Dash modding and tooling.

-- Currently working on **[CUTEui](https://github.com/incRxYT/CUTEui)** — a Geode mod that expands customization
+- Currently working on **[CUTEui](https://github.com/incRxYT/CUTEui)** — a Geode mod that expands customization and makes the UI friendly
 - Developing **[pekoBot](https://github.com/incRxYT/PekoBot)** — a macro bot for Geometry Dash
 - Learning C++ and the Geode modding framework
-- Open to collaboration on Geometry Dash mods and open-source tooling
+- Open to collaboration on open-source tooling
-- Maintainer of a fork of xdBot known as pekoBot (updated for GD 2.2081)
+- Maintainer of pekoBot (updated for GD 2.2081)

 ---